11 Government Business Loan Scheme That Get Instant Approval in 2025

 The Pradhan Mantri MUDRA Yojana (PMMY) is widely regarded as one of the most beneficial schemes.
 It offers tiered loans (Shishu, Kishor, Tarun) catering to different business needs, providing inclusive credit access for non-farm enterprises in manufacturing, trading, and services with loan requirements up to ₹20 lakh.

-Q3.
-Is there a government scheme that offers loans up to 2 crore?
 Yes, the Credit Guarantee Fund Scheme for Micro and Small Enterprises (CGTMSE) provides collateral-free loans up to Rs.
 5 crore to new and existing small and medium enterprises (SMEs).
 This scheme aims to facilitate easier access to credit for MSMEs.

 Q4.
 What is the primary government loan scheme for small businesses?